bencentra/hubot-quotes/README.md

 # hubot-quotes

 Quotes storage system for Hubot.
+Accepts two commands:

+* `hubot add quote #tag "This is the quote" -Speaker` - Saves a quote by Speaker with tag #tag
+* `hubot get quote #tag` - Gets a random quote with tag #tag

+Requires 'redis-brain' Hubot script for persistence.

 ## Directory Structure